 When the show was first announced, ten episodes were confirmed.
 Madea later confirmed there are “10 scripts”.

 We should probably discuss the rumors surrounding One Piece being reduced to eight episodes.
-A casting sheet that was reported by Murphy’s Multiverse indicated that there would be eight episodes instead of the originally planned ten.
-We’ve been unable to get confirmation on this but we’re still expecting 10.
+A casting sheet that Murphy’s Multiverse reported indicated that there would be eight episodes instead of the originally planned ten.
+With the episode titles revealed we can confirm that the episode count has been set at 8.

 Will there be a season 2 of One Piece?

-As we alluded to above, an immense amount of source material can be covered in a live-action adaptation.
+As we alluded to above, a live-action adaptation can cover an immense amount of source material.

 In the anime, the episode count currently stands at 1030 (as of August 2022), there’s no chance that the live-action adaptation will have that number of episodes.